 Anne Cicero, Locations

-- The median price for Oahu condos rose by two percent to $420,000 for the same period.
+- The median price for condos/townhomes increased by six percent to $425,000 over the past 12 months.